It is completely undeniable that essential oils can and will fight bacteria and eliminate them.

-Treat or protect against respiratory problems – Add two drops of thyme oil to hot water and use for steam inhalation.
+Add two drops of thyme oil to hot water and use for steam inhalation or in a diffuser.

 Bay Laurel is highly beneficial in essential oil form and is notoriously good for fighting off viral infections.

 It is primarily used topically in a massage oil or in a diffuser.

 Higher amounts of Bay oil may produce a sedating effect, while smaller amounts can serve as a stimulant.